tunip3/xboxoneresearch-wiki/bootloaders.md

 rest of the console and then begins booting into the Host VBI.

 ## SCP
+(S)treaming (C)rypto (P)rocessor - internal crypto engine on the APU die.
+Data blob thats uploaded to the SCP, for initialization?!

-Unknown, somewhere in between 2BL and VBI.
+Initialization phase: Unknown, somewhere in between 2BL and VBI.

 ## VBI